LnG-a/Your-Eyes/README.md

 - Password: 123456

-***Note: although you can sign up and do stuff with accounts, the app now works only for these 2 accounts***
+***Note 1: Although you can sign up and do stuff with accounts, the app now works only for these 2 accounts***

+***Note 2: This application calls are based on an [Agora](https://www.agora.io/en/) and its temporary token, if that's expired, you must [create a new one](https://docs.agora.io/en/voice-calling/reference/manage-agora-account?platform=flutter)***